sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 #### Testing Audio with SuperCollider

-It is also worth testing audio with SuperCollider if you have it installed.
+It is also worth testing audio with SuperCollider (if you have it installed).

 * Start sclang, as follows
 `$ sudo sclang`